cgroza/GraffiTE/README_.md

 ```

 - `--reads`: a CSV file that lists the read sets (FASTQs) and sample names from which polymorphisms are to be genotyped.
 These samples may be different than the genome assemblies.
 Only one FASTQ per sample, and sample names must be unique.
+Paired-end reads must be concatenated in the same file.
+> Note that the current genotyper, `PanGenie` is optimized for short-reads.
+Long-read support will be available soon!

 Example `reads.csv`:
 ```